reach-sh/reach-lang/docs/dev/src/reach/consensus/index.md

 ```

-A continue statement must be dominated by a consensus transfer, which means that the body of a while statement must always `{!reach} commit();` before calling `{!reach} continue;`.
+A continue statement must be dominated by a consensus transfer, which means that the body of a while statement must always `{!rsh} commit();` before calling `{!rsh} continue;`.
 This restriction may be lifted in future versions of Reach, which will perform termination checking.

 ---

-As a special case, a continue statement may occur in a step, if the `{!reach} UPDATE_EXPR` transitions to a consensus step.
+As a special case, a continue statement may occur in a step, if the `{!rsh} UPDATE_EXPR` transitions to a consensus step.
 In other words, this is a valid program:
 ```reach
 const f = () => {